Since 2017

 Step 15

-16. Pour the wine-vegetable sauce over the beef.
+16. I pour the sauce over it.

 Step 16